 I embarked on my first career in marketing administration and meeting planning, where I prepared marketing collateral for clients such as Levi Strauss & Co., Touche Ross, Contemporary Forums, UniSoft, Stroman Associates, Funeral & Memorial Planning Society, and the Society of Pediatric Nurses.

-In 1996 I switched careers to technical writing, and have prepared print manuals and online help for PeopleSoft, Extensity, Kaiser, QuadraMed Corporation and Persistence Software.
+In 1996 I switched careers to technical writing, and have prepared print manuals and online help for PeopleSoft, Extensity, Kaiser Permanente, QuadraMed Corporation and Persistence Software.

-In 2007 I went solo with Blue Ribbon Writing.
-It’s career #3—except it’s really more of the same: playing with the fascinating and intricate jigsaw puzzle of the English language.
+In 2007 I went solo as Blue Ribbon Writing.
+It’s exactly what I enjoy doing, and what I do well: Playing with the fascinating and intricate jigsaw puzzle of the English language.
 One thing’s for sure—I'm not using a Royal anymore.